xiix0/scam/README.md

-You are fighting for survival in your own sweet and gentle way.
+You will pay for your sins.
+If you have already paid, please disregard this message.